SC34 Electrical Safety

 •

-• 4.3.6 Withdraw any documents they have issued or that have been issued by another Electrical Authorised Person and transferred to them, if the Person in Charge fails to follow the Rules and Procedures set out in this SHE Code, or if an unexpected hazard arises.
+• 4.3.6 Withdraw any documents they have issued or that have been issued by another Authorised Person and transferred to them, if the Person in Charge fails to follow the Rules and Procedures set out in this SHE Code, or if an unexpected hazard arises.

 •